To amend the Federal Food, Drug, and Cosmetic Act to provide for regulating medical software, and for other purposes.

 Length: 5 pages

-This bill was introduced on October 22, 2013, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 22, 2013, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying